DesislavaBorisova/DesislavaBorisova/README.md

 Right now, the most important thing for me is to expand my knowledge in programming.
 I want to gain experience in PHP, Laravel, Python, Java, SQL and Game Development.

 In my free time I enjoy challenging myself on Code Wars and learning best practices when coding.
-I love exercise, plants, sushi and taking long walks.
+I love exercise, plants, sushi and long walks.

 ---